What is a bazaar?

 History of Bazaars

-Bazaars have existed for thousands of years in different parts of the world.
-They began as places for traders to meet and exchange goods.
+Bazaars have existed for thousands of years across the world.
+They began as places where traders met to exchange goods.

 Some of the earliest known bazaars were in ancient Persia, now called Iran.
 These bazaars date back to around 3000 BC.
 Other old bazaars existed in ancient Greece, Rome, China, and the Middle East.